kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

 Consider what has been pointed out in [this issue](https://github.com/kubernetes/test-infra/issues/34675).
 When updating to new release image variants, you’ll need to update the jobs to use these new images.
 However, keep in mind that you can only update a job after the new image tag is available.
 If you attempt to update before the new image exists, the job may fail.

-### Update release branch jobs in kubernetes/test-infra for the new release
+### Update release branch jobs in kubernetes/test-infra for the new release and create the dashboards

 Updating the release branch jobs in kubernetes/test-infra for the new release version involves some steps.